 You switch to 'Personalised' mode in the app and you set a charging window from 11am to 2pm, with a 6kW charge rate and a target State of Charge (SoC) of 100%.

-Then from 11am to 2pm it will take a charge of ~6kW until either the window closes, or the target SoC of 100% is met.
+The system takes a charge of ~6kW until either the window closes, or the target SoC of 100% is met.
 If the window closes before the target is met, the system will stop charging at ~6kW.
-If there's excess solar being generated to meet this demand during the window, then great, it'll use all the solar.
-If not, then the inverter will draw the rest from the grid, for either the whole period or until you meet 100% SoC.
+If there's excess solar being generated to meet this demand during the window, then it will use all the solar.
+If not, then the inverter will draw the rest from the grid, for either the whole period or until you meet target SoC.

 If we take a look at how this might show up in the graphs in your app, you'll see a large amount of demand from the grid in the 11-2pm window (blue in the grid graph, purple /red in the battery graph), but then the majority of home consumption outside of these periods is covered by the battery and solar (blue and orange in the left home graph).